Koryuji temple [広隆寺]

 Prince Shotoku (573-621), who founded Japan's first constitutional form of government, gave sacred Buddha statues to the leader of Hata Clan, then it is said that he built this temple to enshrine them.

 In Koryuji, there are several Buddha statues, and all of them are designated as national treasures.

-And two wooden Miroku-Bosatsu statues of them were probably given from Prince Shotoku.
+Two wooden Miroku-Bosatsu statues of them were probably given from Prince Shotoku.

 Karl Jaspers (1883-1969), a noted German philosopher, praised it highly.

 Koryuji was destroyed by fire in 818 and 1150.

 Many of the statues including Hokan-Miroku are displayed in the museum, Shin-Reihouden.

-By Randen (Main Line of Keifuku Electric Railroad), about 12 minutes from Shijo-Omiya to Uzumasa-Koryuji.
+By Randen tram (Kitano Line of Keifuku Electric Railway), about 12 minutes from Kitano-Hakubaicho to Uzumasa-Koryuji.

 Then about 5 minutes walk from there.